hendrikluuk/probing-concepts/proofs/README.md

 4. Drop `conceptual_semantics.lean` file into the cloned folder and open the folder in VS Code.

-5. Click on the `conceptual_semantics.lean` file to open it up
+5. Click on the `conceptual_semantics.lean` file to open it up and see whether everything checks out.